 One of the other issues with sushi is that when it’s prepared, it’s hard to identify the exact fish species – especially if it’s tuna.

 Yellowfin (ahi) is popular in sushi restaurants but should be eaten in moderation because of its mercury content.
 You can read my guide to tuna and mercury here.

 It’s also very hard to tell if a fish (like salmon) is wild-caught or farmed (want a salmon guide?
 There’s one here).

 Even if the fish is cooked, high mercury types should be avoided in sushi.
 These are listed under ‘risks’ above.

 Almost all the risks detailed above are significantly reduced by only eating cooked sushi, which is the type recommended that pregnant women stick to.

 You can still eat fish sushi, so long as the fish is cooked – for example, in a tuna roll that contains canned tuna, or tuna mayo.
 You still need to check the mercury in tuna – here’s a handy guide to help with that.

-Fish with high mercury is best avoided – even if it’s cooked.
+Fish with high mercury levels is best avoided – even if it’s cooked.
 In sushi, this means that you should avoid: